mgallegos/laravel-jqgrid/README.md

     		->renderGrid();
 }}
 ```
+You can see the documentation of each method in the [interface source code](src/Mgallegos/LaravelJqgrid/Renders/RenderInterface.php).
 ### Step 2: Create a class that implement the "RepositoryInterface".

 Create your own datasource implementation, just remember to take into account all parameter received by both methods and the expected type of the return value.